PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-* Force the loading of Ranks module if there is a failure.
-Found that FAWEs is screwing up the loading sequence of prison when dealing with CMI, and as such, ranks are failing to load since CMI loads after prison.
-Setting softdepend for all of these do not help.

 * Sometimes Player Ranks lores placeholders from placeholderAPI aren't working, it's unknown why it's happening.

 * Fix per rank progress bars.
 This includes adding a new placeholder series since you will have to include the rank name in the placeholder.
 Current ladder placeholders are based upon the player's current rank only.

-DONE * Mines TP warmup

 * BlockEvents - Action based upon blocks broken, not a percent chance.